 This modern green bean casserole recipe is a casserole in name only.
-We deconstructed and elevated the traditional Thanksgiving side dish to use fresh green beans, and a creamy homemade mushroom sauce, and topped it with homemade gluten-free fried onions for a modern take.
+We deconstructed and elevated the traditional Thanksgiving side dish to use fresh green beans and a creamy homemade mushroom sauce, and topped it with homemade fried onions for a new take.

 This post may include affiliate links.
 Please read my disclosure policy.